 \section{Abstract}

-The main achievement of this paper is an algorithm which given a finite group presentation and natural numbers $k$ and $n$, computes all the relators of length and area up to $k$ and $n$ respectively.
-The complexity of this algorithm is less by a factor of at least $a^{k^2} a^{kn}$ than that of the classical method using van Kampen diagrams ($a$ is a constant).
+The main achievement of this thesis is an algorithm which given a finite group presentation and natural numbers $n$ and $k$, computes all the relators of length and area up to $n$ and $k$ respectively.
+The complexity of this algorithm is less by a factor of at least $a^{k^2} a^{kn}$ than those of the classical methods using van Kampen diagrams ($a$ is a constant).